Citytracking/toner/README.md

 tables) to create the new table.
 Run the script like so:

 	psql -U osm planet_osm < motorways.pgsql

+Toner also uses a few other OSM-derived tables which are extracted from the planet file (or extract) and imported to the database using Imposm.
+From the 'mapnik/imposm/' directory, run this command:

+	imposm -m mapping.py -U osm -d toner --proj=EPSG:900913 -c 12 --read --write /mnt/tonerdata/japan-latest.osm.pbf

+Followed by this:

+	imposm -m mapping.py -U osm -d toner --proj=EPSG:900913 -c 12 --deploy-production-tables /mnt/tonerdata/japan-latest.osm.pbf

+This will create tables for green_areas, grey_areas, buildings, aeroways, waterways, and water_areas

 Natural Earth
 --